w3c/i18n-checker-java/README.md

 * [`org.w3.i18n.ParsedDocument`](http://github.com/w3c/i18n-checker/blob/master/src/main/java/org/w3/i18n/ParsedDocument.java), which is constructed with a `DocumentResource`, and is responsible for processing and analysing the document; and
 * [`org.w3.i18n.Check`](http://github.com/w3c/i18n-checker/blob/master/src/main/java/org/w3/i18n/Check.java), which uses the information prepared by `ParsedDocument` to create a list of assertions-- i.e. the results!

-The relationship between `ParsedDocument` and `Check` is similar to the relationship between the _model_ and the _view_ in the Model–view–controller architecture pattern: The `ParsedDocument` contains most of the business logic, and does all the hard work of analysing a document, then the `Check` takes this information and renders it in to a list of `Assertion`.
+The relationship between `ParsedDocument` and `Check` is similar to the relationship between the _model_ and the _view_ in the Model–view–controller architectural pattern: The `ParsedDocument` contains most of the business logic, and does all the hard work of analysing a document, then the `Check` takes this information and renders it in to a list of `Assertion`.

 ###To extend the functionality of the checker

 First, extend or expand `ParsedDocument`.
 Instances of `ParsedDocument` already have access to the document body, a map of HTTP response headers, a document model from the HTML parser (currently a `Source` object), and other details.
 Add your extra logic for processing the document, and then expose something useful for a `Check` object to use.

 Second, extend or expand `Check`.
-Glance at `Check` and you'll notice: a `Check` is instantiated with a `ParsedDocument`; in the constructor, a list of `Assertion` is constructed; and then several methods that look like `private void addAssertionXYZ()` are called, which each add an `Assertion` to the list.
+Glance at `Check` and you'll notice: (1) a `Check` is instantiated with a `ParsedDocument`; (2) in the constructor, a list of `Assertion` is constructed; and (3) then several methods that look like `private void addAssertionXYZ()` are called, which each add an `Assertion` to the list.
 (One of these methods might very well add nothing to the list if it finds nothing to report.)
 Add a new `addAssertionXYZ()` method, and have it use the extra details you exposed in `ParsedDocument`-- try to extract some really useful contexts.
 Make sure the new method gets called when `Check` is instantiated.

 Thirdly, construct your new `Assertion`.
 An `Assertion` has an ID, level, HTML title, HTML description, and a list of contexts.
 You can construct the assertion directly:
 ```java